-Deciding to sell used vehicles has grown in popularity over the past few years.
-But few understand the amount of work that goes into preparing your car for sale.
-Before listing, it is important to establish a few key details:
+Over the past few years, deciding to sell used vehicles has grown in popularity.
+But few understand how much work goes into preparing your car for sale.
+Before listing, it is essential to establish a few key details:

 - Timeline: How quickly do you want or need to sell the car?
 Are you looking for a quick sale or the right offer?